Fedalto/ideas/README.md

 ## 44. [Interface Defined At Authorship: Meaning Added Later](id:idaa)

+You want to create a document.
+You want:

+ * videos, images, audio
+ * outputs from web services, database query results
+ * files from the filesystem or remote storage

+Traditional content management tools define rigid input formats and inflexible GUIs for inserting content.
+Exacerbating this inflexibility is the tight coupling of this input interface to its display.
+There is a one to one mapping of input to output.
+This model is ad odds of how well people understand tools: while writing a document, I do not care or even know how I'll integrate other content into my article.
+What's important to me is that I can insert placeholders for content and have these placeholders be processed later.
+In fact, I might not even be the same person who integrates the content together because I might be a content producer, marketer, designer or a journalist.

 I might not know how everything should look or act in my article until later.
 A tool should allow me to:

- * **Specify the Intention** When I want to include something on the page, I should specify what I am adding.
-This could be, 'gallery', 'price of item X in database', '#screenshot'.
+ * **Specify the Placeholder (or Intention)** When I want to include something on the page, I should specify what I am adding.
+This could be, 'gallery', 'price of item X in database', a reference to a Twitter hashtag or a presentation.
 This could be textual description, a tag, a RDF/N3 or some kind of relationship that identifies the added content in some way.
+This could even be a description of what the content creator wants to include - a note or requirement for consuming by a developer or the designer behind the website.
  * **Embed the Known (Data)**: This is the actual content known at the moment of authorship.
 Likely this will have a known format and meaning.
 This may be a file path, URL, description of a HTTP request, hostnames, port numbers, actual sourcecode and arbitrary XML elements.
 Sometimes there will be no data and the intention is data, in this case the intention is simply a transclusion point.
  * **View the transclusion points** This is the most important part.
-There should be an interface that displays all the places where particular intentions have been used.
-This is where we register `content handlers`.
+This is an interface that displays all the places where particular intentions/placeholders have been used.
+This is like a workflow system that shows all the 'unresolved' placeholders.
+Some placeholders/intents are implicit, such as URLs which you may wish to handle specifically depending on the address.

+By treating the transclusion points as independent items to be tracked and controlled, we have better control of content that can evolve over time and stay consistent between pages.
+The transclusion points are 'holes' to be filled by some arbitrary process defined in the future or not at all.

- * **Create the handlers** This is a mapping or function that takes the `intention`, the `data` and the `context` to produce `output` for  transclusion. (`handler(intention, data, context) → output`)
+ * **Handling a transclusion point** We can define `content handlers` to handle transclusion points.
+This is a mapping or function that takes the `intention`, the `data` and the `context` to produce `output` for  transclusion. (`handler(intention, data, context) → output`)

 For example, this is an excerpt from such a user interface: